 Other pages on the Web can have a more limited lifespan, providing a quick look at the news of the day or information about an activity that may be taking place sometime in the future.
 Many pages about events are created from a transitory perspective.

-But they don’t have to be, and planning ahead to transform such pages to new uses can often result in richer and more useful web sites.
+But they don’t have to be, and planning to transform such pages to new uses can often result in richer and more useful websites.

 Some things to consider to make web pages about events reblossom from transitory to evergreen content might be:

-1. Find ways to involve participants and give them the opportunity to record events through photos and videos and blogs and interviews.
+1. Find ways to involve participants and allow them to record events through photos and videos and blogs, and interviews.